Reporting security issues

 - MODERATE Severity.
 This includes issues like crashes in client applications, flaws in protocols that are less commonly used (such as DTLS), and local flaws.
 These will in general be kept private until the next release, and that release will be scheduled so that it can roll up several such flaws at one time.

 - LOW Severity.
-This includes issues such as those that only affect the openssl command line utility, unlikely configurations, or hard to exploit timing (side channel) attacks.
+This includes issues such as those that only affect the openssl command line utility, or unlikely configurations.
 These will in general be fixed immediately in latest development versions, and may be backported to older versions that are still getting updates.
 We will update the vulnerabilities page and note the issue CVE in the changelog and commit message, but they may not trigger new releases.

-Where we are planning an update that fixes security issues we will notify the openssl-announce list and update the home page to give our scheduled update release date and time and the severity of issues being fixed by the update.
+- Where we are planning an update that fixes security issues we will notify the openssl-announce list and update the OpenSSL website to give our scheduled update release date and time and the severity of issues being fixed by the update.
 No further information about the issues will be given.
-This is to aid organisations that need to ensure they have staff available to handle triaging our announcement and what it means to their organisation.